Hazra Mausoleum Complex

-Hazra Mausoleum Complex is a complex of historical and architectural monuments built in XV-XVI centuries located in Hazra village of Qabala District.
+Hazra Mausoleum Complex is a complex of historical and architectural monuments built in XV-XVI centuries located in Hazra village of Qabala District, Azerbaijan.

 Description

 The monument complex is located in the forest and was built in the center of the medieval cemetery with an area of about 3.5 hectares.
 Although the complex previously included seven mausoleums, four of them have survived and two of them are in poor condition.

 All the mausoleums were built in the style of Shirvan-Absheron architectural school.
 Inscriptions are engraved on the portals and the headstones.
 The four surviving tombs belong to Sheikh Badraddin, Sheikh Mansur, Sheikh Muhammad and Sheikh Bani.
 The inscriptions of two of the tombs show that they were built during the reign of Tahmasp I.

 The tombs included in the complex differ from each other by the frames of the entrance parts, variations of the ledges and the solution of the internal volume.
 Along with the patterns on the chests and headstones, the engravers and calligraphers used the features of the Arabic alphabet and used book motifs in the form of carpets to decorate the monuments.